The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current

+This article reports the combined used of several Lagrangian tools, some of them recently developed, and shows their success in obtaining extensive details about the description of purely advective transport events in arbitrary time dependent flows.
+We demonstrate the capabilities of these tools by analysing 2D data sets obtained from altimetric satellites over the Kuroshio Current.

+We have first considered the evaluation of global Lagrangian descriptors over a general vector field.
+In particular we have chosen two types of descriptors, referred to as function $M$.
+Contour plots of these functions provide a time dependent phase portrait which is visualised by sharp changes in the colour code of $M$.
+These abrupt variations separate regions of trajectories with qualitatively different behaviours, and since this is exactly what invariant manifolds separate, boundaries of homogenous coloured areas position invariant manifolds.
+The dynamic picture provided by $M$ reveals at a glance the organising centres of the flow, hyperbolic and non-hyperbolic flow regions, invariant manifolds and jets.
+In other words it identifies the essential dynamical elements that must be considered by any kinematic model describing the exchange of trajectories on a given data set.

-The second step identifies distinguished hyperbolic trajectories by first examining $M$ and then computing limit coordinates \cite{chaos}.
-These trajectories act as organising centres in the region.
-The description is completed at a third stage where stable and unstable manifolds of these DHTs are directly computed as advected curves.
+Although the dynamical structures are clearly visualised from $M$, a detailed description of transport requires the full identification of the organising trajectories, the Distinguished Hyperbolic Trajectories, and of their finite time stable and unstable manifolds.
+Our discussions are focused on 2D flows, although extension to higher dimensions are possible.
+Distinguished hyperbolic trajectories are computed by first examining $M$ as defined from Eq. (\ref{def:Mgen}), and identifying candidate areas which act as the organising centres of the flow.
+The search is completed by computing paths of limit coordinates on each recognised area for a full identification of the DHT positions.
+At a third stage, finite time stable and unstable manifolds of these DHTs are directly computed as advected curves.